 The separation depends on having a community, relationship, or family who honor and trust the process.
 This means that they understand the process of retreat as necessary and valuable to the life of the community.

 WHEN SOMEONE ‘leaves the camp’ to do the inner work that is calling them, they will be fully available upon their return and will have an integrated wholeness to give back to the community.

 The process of retreat requires paying attention to the subtle messages of the soul in an atmosphere of spaciousness, without the everyday distractions and demands of the outer life.
 For some it may seem selfish to take this time for yourself, but it really is a requirement in the life of service.

 PLAN A ONE-DAY retreat for yourself.

-PREPARE FOOD IN ADVANCE, shut off the phone, clear your space or go
+PREPARE FOOD IN ADVANCE, shut off the phone, clear your space, or go out into Nature.